 "Will you please make that damn jam so I can fit my spare beer on the shelf!"

 As we who were lucky enough to come of age in the late 80s know, life moves pretty fast.
 If we don't stop and look around once in a while, we could miss it.
-So instead of blogging or making jam this Summer, I've been busy looking around, mostly in other people's kitchens.
+So instead of making jam this summer, I've been busy looking around, mostly in other people's kitchens.
 I've watched my friends, family, a few people I barely know and myself struggle to cook for our own families and friends, and thought a lot about what makes home cooking so difficult.

 For one thing, there is the problem of time.
 We are all very busy people.
 Slaving away over a hot stove is not the way most of us want to spend our minutes away from work and outside of the car.
 So today, I'm going fast and easy...get in and get out.
 Like Lightening McQueen, I am speed.
 And not only is this sandwich cool, quick and tasty, but it comes from my absolute favorite, the ladies of the canal house, who will be visiting San Francisco tomorrow!!!